PSHacks/PSHacks/README.md

 - 🧠 Reverse engineering & custom logic systems
 - 🎯 Full-stack UI/UX and functional tools
-- 🧬 Game utility creators (yes, even cheats)
+- 🧬 Game utility creator (yes, even cheats)
 - 🎨 Design-focused apps that are more than just working — they *feel* right

 ---